Amanullah Khan: Visit to Europe

 Amānullāh Khān with French president Gaston Doumergue in Paris, (January 1928).

 Amanullah travelled to Europe in late 1927.
 The Afghan King and Queen set out from the port of Karachi and en-route they met with King Fuad of Egypt in Cairo.
 They undertook a whirlwind European visit: Italy (arrived 8 January 1928), where they met with King Victor-Emanuel III of Italy along with his Prime Minister, Benito Mussolini and then Pope Pius XI in the Vatican City; France, (arrived in Nice on 22 January 1928 and then Paris on 25 January), meeting with President Doumergue; Belgium, (arrived in Brussels on 8 February), meeting with King Albert I and Queen Elisabeth of Belgium.
 The next stop was Germany.
 The germanophile king arrived in Berlin on 22 February and met with President Paul von Hindenburg the same day.

 Amanullah Khan with Hindenburg during his visit to Berlin, (February 1928).

 He travelled to Great Britain as guests of King George V and Queen Mary.
 The steam ship SS Maid of Orleans arrived in Dover on 13 March 1928.
 The royal couple left England on 5 April and made their way to Poland.
 On their way, they had a longer stopover in Berlin where the Amanullah underwent an emergency tonsillectomy.
-The royal train with the Emir back on board arrived in the Polish border town of Zbąszyń on 28 April.
+The royal train with the King back on board arrived in the Polish border town of Zbąszyń on 28 April.
 The next day it pulled into Warsaw to be met by Polish ministers, the speaker of the Sejm and the country's president Ignacy Mościcki.
 At his request Amanullah was granted an audience with the First Marshal of Poland Józef Piłsudski.
 The Afghan party departed from Warsaw travelling east across the country to the border with the Soviet Union on 2 May 1928.

-Amanullah Khan with Atatürk in a boat during his visit to Turkey, (May 1928).
+Amanullah Khan with Atatürk in a boat during his visit to Turkey (May 1928).

 Finally Amanullah Khan visited the first Turkish president Mustafa Kemal Atatürk on 20 May 1928 which at the time was the first state visit by a foreign Head of State to Turkey.
 During this visit, Turkey signed its first technical assistant agreement with Afghanistan.